Saint Francis High School (Mountain View, California): History

 The Brothers of Holy Cross opened Saint Francis High School as an all-boys school in September 1955.
 The original teaching facility was a small frame building, renovated from a grammar school and named Grant Hall after Harry Grant, the first student to enroll.
 Other buildings included a former residence, Andre House, and some peripheral structures.
 The grounds were largely orchards.
 Four Brothers comprised the first-year faculty.
 The first principal was Brother Donatus Schmitz.
 He was soon replaced by Brother Fisher Iwasko, who remained several years and is considered the principal founder.

 Soon afterwards, the Brothers of Holy Cross invested $210,000 of their own funds and $225,000 of borrowed funds to build Holy Cross Hall.
 The building contained eight classrooms, three science laboratories, and administrative offices, and was completed in December 1956.

 In 1959, Raskob Memorial Gymnasium was built on land donated by Ira and Elise Higgins.
 By 1962, the student body had grown to 685.
 In 1972, Saint Francis merged with Holy Cross High School, necessitating additional facilities.

-In 2012 the school made a $15,000 investment into the website Snap Inc.; it had taken money from the endowment fund.
+In 2012, the school made a $15,000 investment into the tech company Snap Inc.; it had taken money from the endowment fund.
 This investment grew to $24 million by 2017.

+In 2024, the school was sued by two students who were expelled after taking photos of themselves wearing face masks, perceived to be blackface.
+The jury returned a split verdict on charges, but the school was ordered to pay $500,000 to each of the two students and to reimburse $70,000 in tuition fees.
+The Free Press, founded by Bari Weiss, published an in-depth feature by investigative journalist Frannie Block in July 2025, detailing the accusations and lasting impact on one of the former students and his family.